-I am a Research Associate for the Cybercrime Awareness Clinic in the Institute of Criminal Justice Studies.
+I am a Research Associate for the Cybercrime Awareness Clinic in the School of Criminology and Criminal Justice.
 The clinic conducts research into cybercrime awareness and also provides cybercrime advice to small and medium organisations, community groups and members of the public.
 I currently work on the Interreg 2Seas funded ORPHEUS project, an international project focused on preventing political violence by equipping young people with the skills to critically assess online content.

 I graduated from Swansea University in 1999 with a BA (Hons) in American Studies, before going on to complete an MA in Creative Writing from Swansea University and a PhD in American Studies from Swansea University.